At a glance

 - There are a number of additional considerations you will need to take account of when designing your password system, such as the use of an appropriate hashing algorithm to store your passwords, protecting the means by which users enter their passwords, defending against common attacks and the use of two-factor authentication.

-What is required under the GDPR?
+What is required under the UK GDPR?

-The GDPR does not say anything specific about passwords.
+The UK GDPR does not say anything specific about passwords.
 However, Article 5(1)(f) states that personal data shall be:

-‘Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.’
+‘Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures’

-This is the GDPR’s ‘integrity and confidentiality’ principle, or, more simply, the ‘security’ principle.
+This is the UK GDPR’s ‘integrity and confidentiality’ principle, or, more simply, the ‘security’ principle.
 So, although there are no provisions on passwords, the security principle requires you to take appropriate technical and organisational measures to prevent unauthorised processing of personal data you hold.

 This means that when you are considering a password setup to protect access to a system that processes personal data, that setup must be ‘appropriate’.

-Although the GDPR does not define what is ‘appropriate’, it does provide further considerations in Article 32, ‘security of processing’:
+Although the UK GDPR does not define what is ‘appropriate’, it does provide further considerations in Article 32, ‘security of processing’:

 ‘Taking into account the state of the art, the costs of implementation, and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller and the processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk.’